Social Media 101 for Small Businesses

 While social media might seem intimidating, it can be an effective, inexpensive tool for connecting with customers, engaging with potential employees, and driving more traffic to your website.
 Using the aforementioned tools and strategies can help guide businesses to create a social media strategy that will meet their goals and benefit their bottom line.

 This article was published in the June 2016 issue of Insulation Outlook magazine.
 Copyright © 2016 National Insulation Association.
 All rights reserved.
+The contents of this website and Insulation Outlook magazine may not be reproduced in any means, in whole or in part, without the prior written permission of the publisher and NIA.
+Any unauthorized duplication is strictly prohibited and would violate NIA’s copyright and may violate other copyright agreements that NIA has with authors and partners.
 Contact firstname.lastname@example.org to reprint or reproduce this content.